Hold on to your hats guys, its time to rev that engine, feel the horsepower, and leave your competitors to eat your dust. Glory awaits!

 Graphics

-For an 8-bit game, I think it is a really beautiful game!
+For an 8-bit game, I think it is really beautiful!
 The colours are vibrant, the sprites are well designed, and there is a great variety of them to fight.
 The backgrounds during the fight scenes are also varied and are very detailed.
 I’ll wager this game pushed the Master System to its limits.

 Music